pietervdvn/MapComplete/Docs/UserTests/2023-06-13 Planned user Test.md

 - _"What is a theme?
 I'll just click it and find out..."_
 - _"Waste seems a sub-functionality?"_

-> Tries to click the green 'search for a theme'
+> Tries to click the green 'pick a theme below for a theme'

+"This doesn't seem to do anything, it isn't a link?"

 > Search for nothing: opens up cyclofix